mhidalgo-bdai/ros2_documentation/source/How-To-Guides/Launch-file-different-formats.rst

 For most applications the choice of which ROS 2 launch format comes down to developer preference.
 However, if your launch file requires flexibility that you cannot achieve with XML or YAML, you can use Python to write your launch file.
-Using Python for ROS 2 launch is more flexible because of following two reasons:
+Using Python for ROS 2 launch is more flexible because:

 * Python is a scripting language, and thus you can leverage the language and its libraries in your launch files.
-* `ros2/launch <https://github.com/ros2/launch>`_ (general launch features) and `ros2/launch_ros <https://github.com/ros2/launch_ros>`_ (ROS 2 specific launch features) are written in Python and thus you have lower level access to launch features that may not be exposed by XML and YAML.
+* `ros2/launch <https://github.com/ros2/launch>`_ (general launch features) and `ros2/launch_ros <https://github.com/ros2/launch_ros>`_ (ROS 2 specific launch features) are written in Python and thus you have lower level access to launch features that may not be yet exposed via XML and YAML.

 That being said, a launch file written in Python may be more complex and verbose than one in XML or YAML.